 - Copy of valid passport with at least 6 months validity, to be renewed before travelling.

-Any dependants and family members of the primary Business Visa holder who wish to accompany the latter into India should apply for an Entry Visa (designated as ‘X’ Visa).
+Any dependents and family members of the primary Business Visa holder who wish to accompany the latter into India should apply for an Entry Visa (designated as ‘X’ Visa).

 There is some confusion that exists about the distinction between Business Visas and Employment Visas to India.
 These are two very different Visas issued for very different purposes.